sarsamurmu/anki-offline-sync/README.md

 This tutorial was written for Windows 11.
 But I think things are pretty similar for other OSs.

-There are many ways to make proxy servers but we will use Node.js with `http-proxy` because it's easy and download size is small.
+There are many ways to make proxy servers but we will use Node.js with `http-proxy` because it's easy and the download size is small.

 ## Setting up computer
-First install [Node.js](https://nodejs.org/en/download/current) using appropriate installer (choose current version, don't install `chocolatey` if it asks).
-After installing open terminal or command prompt (anywhere) and run these commands to make sure it's installed properly
+First install [Node.js](https://nodejs.org/en/download/current) using the appropriate installer (choose the current version, don't install `chocolatey` if it asks).
+After installing open the terminal or command prompt (anywhere) and run these commands to make sure it's installed properly
 ```shell
 node -v
 npm -v